MARTIMM/raku-mongodb-driver/README.md

     * [ ] sort()
     * [ ] limit()
     * [ ] skip()
+    * [x] count(), Count docs after find using limit and skip. hint not yet implemented.

   * [x] insert().
 Insert documents in a collection.